officialriteshkumar/Electricity-Billing-System/README.md

-# Electricity-Billing-System
-The Electricity Billing System is a computerized solution designed to automate electricity bill generation, ensuring accuracy, efficiency, and ease of use.
-This system eliminates manual errors, speeds up calculations, and provides consumers with a seamless billing experience.
+This project aims to develop an Electricity Billing System to automate the process of generating electricity bills for consumers.
+Through a user-friendly interface, the system allows administrators to manage customer details and input monthly meter readings.
+Based on the units consumed, the system automatically calculates the total bill and stores the records securely.